IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share_target.html.markdown

   ~> **Note**
   `virtual_network_interface` and `vpc` are mutually exclusive and one of them must be provided.

-- `name` - (Required, string) The user-defined name for this share target.
+- `name` - (Required, String) The user-defined name for this share target.
 Names must be unique within the share the share target resides in.
-If unspecified, the name will be a hyphenated list of randomly-selected words.

 ## Attribute Reference